zeroone-kr/zeroone-kr.github.io/_pages/about.md

   more_info: >
     <a href="https://zeroone01.notion.site/Portfolio-4c34c59de3a94e41977d34d0ff5f18cb">More information</a>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hello, everyone!
-Nice to meet you all!
-I'm currently a master's student researching software security at UNIST's S2Lab.
+I'm wonil, a graduate student at the Ulsan University.
+I'm currently a master student researching software security at UNIST's S2Lab.
+I'm excited about topics related to software fuzzing, sanitizer, IoT firmware fuzzing.

-My interests include system security, IoT security, and finding software bugs.
+In my free time, I usually enjoy boxing and weight lifting.

 For more information about me, please refer to the links under my profile picture or CV tab(not yet).

-Thanks, and happy hacking!
+Thanks, and Happy Hacking!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.